 Applications are reviewed on a monthly basis.
-Acceptance into the Fast-Track does not automatically result in acceptance into the MPA program.
+Acceptance into the Fast-Track program does not automatically result in acceptance into the MPA or MPP program.

-Students interested in further information about the Fast-Track program or the application procedure should contact Valerie Rogers at Valerie.email@example.com or via phone at (860)570-9047.
+Students interested in the Fast-Track program or who want further information regarding the application process should contact DPP Administrative Program Director Catherine Guarino via email at firstname.lastname@example.org.